openinfrastructure/openinfrastructure.github.io/content/en/blog/news/puppet-foss-offerings/index.md

 new module from scratch, or adding new functionality to existing code, we are here to help you work smarter, not harder.

-Contact us today and let's talk Puppet modules!
+Contact us today and let's talk Puppet modules.

 ---

 As we said above, this is not an exhaustive list of every Puppet service we're able to offer.
 Do you have a problem that doesn't fit neatly into one of the offerings above?
 Contact us and let's start the conversation.
-Our most impactful engagements have started this way, and we'd be happy to discuss your goals!
+Our most impactful engagements have started this way, and we'd be happy to discuss your goals.

 [puppetservices]: {{< ref "services/puppet" >}}
 [ic]: {{< ref "services/puppet/incremental-rollouts" >}}